KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: Semantic Abstraction

 Algorithm~\ref{alg:data_items_subgraph} illustrates the pseudocode of our algorithm to construct the dataset graph.
 The algorithm receives a set of column profiles $\mathcal{CP}$ and a set of similarity thresholds.
 Each profile contains the predicted fine-grained type $\mathcal{T}$, the generated embeddings $E$, the column statistics $S$, and metadata $\mathcal{M}$, which are generated by Algorithm~\ref{alg:data_profiler}.
 First, Algorithm~\ref{alg:data_items_subgraph} constructs a metadata subgraph, which contains the hierarchy structure of the datasets and statistics collected for each column.
 Next, the similarity relationships are checked between all possible column pairs having the same fine-grained data type and exist in different tables.
 Algorithm~\ref{alg:data_items_subgraph} distributes the processing of the pairwise comparisons in a MapReduce fashion (lines 9 to 19).

 Each worker takes a pair of profiles and generates the similarity edges, i.e., predicates, between them.
 Two columns have similarity relationships if they have higher similarity scores than the predefined thresholds for the following similarities: \myNum{i} \textbf{label similarity}: exists between columns that have similar column names based on GloVe Word embeddings \cite{glove} and a semantic similarity technique \cite{semantic_model} (lines 11-12). \myNum{ii} \textbf{content similarity} exists between columns that have similar raw values.
 For all fine-grained types except booleans, content similarity is based on the cosine distance between their column embeddings (lines 16-18), while for booleans, it is based on the difference in \textit{true ratio}, i.e., the percentage of values that equal \texttt{True} (lines 13-15).
+The thresholds, $\alpha$, $\beta$, and $\theta$ are user-defined and control the similarity thresholds above which column similarity relationships are materialized in the LiDS graph.
+High similarity thresholds result in less but more accurate edges, i.e. high precision and low recall.
+Conversely, lower similarity thresholds might be used when high recall is desirable.
 Finally, the dataset graph is constructed (lines 21 to 24). {\sysname} utilizes the predicted relationships between columns to identify unionable and joinable tables.
 Two tables are unionable or joinable if one or more of their columns have high label or content similarity relationships, respectively.
 The similarity score between two tables is based on both the number of similar columns and the similarity scores between them.\shorten